-BIOSC-005S Health Biology
+BIOSC-005 Health Biology

-This is an introductory course that covers the biological concepts and principles underlying human health and fitness.
+(Formerly BIOSC 5S) This is an introductory course that covers the biological concepts and principles underlying human health and fitness.
 The course content includes the basic functions of the human cardiovascular, respiratory, nervous, digestive, immune, and reproductive systems, and the effects of diet, exercise, certain drugs, and stress on these systems.
-The course includes up-todate information on biological and medical discoveries related to human health.
+The course includes up-to-date information on biological and medical discoveries related to human health.
 Issues related to mental health, addiction, and sexually transmitted diseases will also be emphasized.
 Hands-on mini-lab assignments will serve to demonstrate the alive, exciting concepts.
-This course fulfills the LMC General Education and Proficiency Requirement for Health.
+This course meets the General Education Graduation Requirement for Health.
 LR